It’s somewhat ironic that the only thing more famous than an unbeaten run is the game which ends it.

 Despite coming through at Middlesbrough, Cattermole went on to become part of the furniture at Sunderland, making 258 appearances for the club and sticking with them all the way down to League One.

-The tough-tackling midfielder finally left the Stadium of Light last summer to join Dutch side VVV-Venlo on a free transfer, making 11 Eredivisie appearances so far and helping his side sit comfortably in 13th.
+The tough-tackling midfielder finally left the Stadium of Light last summer to join Dutch side VVV-Venlo on a free transfer, making 11 Eredivisie appearances for the club before retiring.

 Position: Central midfield